Things to do on your Pescara Holidays

 - Pay homage to one of Italy”s greatest writers, Gabriele d”Annuzio and visit the Museo Casa Natale di Gabriele d”Annunzio – its a must thing to see in Pescara.

 - Visit the Torre del Cerrano which is a short drive from Pescara and located in a protected Blue Flag beach.
+The ideal spot to take in the sun during your Pescara holidays

 - Museo delle Genti d”Abruzzo (Museum of the Abruzzi people) This museum is located close to Gabrielle d”Annunzio”s and displays various artifacts and historical facts of early settlers in Abruzzo